xxEmilySmitxx/DeoPack-Updater/README.md

 # DeoPack Updater
 **The Update program to keep the [DeoPack](https://github.com/xxEmilySmitxx/DeoPack) up-to-date**

-_The `data` folder contains a placeholder file so that I could upload a folder to GitHub, the folder will be emptied after the first update._
+_The `data` folder contains a placeholder file so that I could upload a folder to GitHub, the folder will be empty using the download link_

 ## Installation